Bapic/azure-voting-app-redis/README.md

 ------------------------------------------------------------------

 ## A few step by step for quick reference
+### Pre-requisites:
+1. You already have an active Azure Subscription
+2. You have a Github account and you perform basic operations
+3. You have basic understanding of git operations.

 1. Create a folder in your repo directory locally and clone the source repo